The Right To Keep And Bear Arms

 More Guns, Less “Gun Control,” and Less Crime

 There are more guns and gun owners in the U.S. than ever.
-During the last decade, "gun control" has been significantly reduced.
+During the last decade, “gun control” has been significantly reduced.
 The federal waiting period on handguns ended in 1998, in favor of the NRA-supported national instant check.
-Congress refused to renew the federal "assault weapon" and "large" magazine ban, allowing it to expire in 2004.
+Congress refused to renew the federal “assault weapon” and “large” magazine ban, allowing it to expire in 2004.
 Congress and 33 states have prohibited frivolous lawsuits against the firearms industry.
-Forty states have Right-to-Carry, and 48 states prohibit cities from imposing gun laws more restrictive than state law.
-From 1991 to 2009, the total violent crime rate declined more than 40% to a 35-year low, and the murder rate declined by half to a 45-year low.
-Both declined more than six percent more in the first half of 2010.
+Forty-two states have Right-to-Carry, and 48 states prohibit cities from imposing gun laws more restrictive than state law.
+From 1991 to 2010, the total violent crime rate declined more than 47% to a 37-year low, and the murder rate declined by 51% to a 47-year low.
+Both declined more than seven percent more in the first half of 2011.

 Privately owned firearms in the U.S.: Approaching 300 million, including nearly 100 million handguns.
 The number of firearms rises over 4 million annually.